 Servus!
 May I introduce myself briefly: My name is Maria Oppitz.
 As a young woman I studied history with great interest, then worked in the Media business – among others at the news magazine “profil” and for the cooking magazine “GUSTO”.
 I have a state-certified tourist guide licence and have a degree in Gastrosophy*.

 With my studies, I was able to link two of my passions – culinary arts and history.
 It is not without reason that my gastrosophical master thesis also deals with the past and present of an Austrian traditional drink, the Apple and Pear Cider.

 I have been living in Vienna for over 40 years now – and with great pleasure!
-I love to stroll through the narrow streets of the inner city and to discover new aspects of Vienna again and again, recently ,for example, I discovered Russian graffiti from April 1945…
+I love to stroll through the narrow streets of the inner city and to discover new aspects of Vienna again and again, recently, for example, I discovered an underground column from the 17th century..

 Another one of my passions is culinary delights: I love to cook, with a particular passion for tomatoes, my absolute favorite, but I also like to taste what the restaurants and Wiener Beisl are offering on their menus.
-Now in spring I love to eat asparagus in all forms of cooking.
-The Grüner Veltliner Reserve from the Schwarz winery in Schrattenberg, one of my favourite winegrowers, goes perfectly with this.
+Now in winter I enjoy warming soups, e.g. with pumpkin and oranges.
+A full-bodied Wiener Gemischter Satz always goes well with it!

-I also like to travel, most recently to Bilbao, a paradise for gourmets – and, of course, always try the local specialities abroad, for nothing says as much about a place as its cuisine.
+I also like to travel, if it is possible – and, of course, always try the local specialities abroad, for nothing says as much about a place as its cuisine.
 As is the case in Vienna.
 With the Food Walks I would like to bring my guests closer to “my” Vienna through its cuisine and to inspire them to share my love for this delightful city.